AlphaOne1/geany/README.md

 geany
 =====

 *geany* is a library to easily print logos enriched with custom information using the Go templating engine.

+Writing a program and just wanting a nice logo for the start should be without hassles. *geany* aims to provide a smooth experience for developers that just want to show a nice logo and want to enrich it with some more information.

 Installation
 ------------